4 ways to use isolation in photography composition

 Aperture priority mode

-In aperture priority, simply set your aperture to anything from f5.6 and wider, all the way to f1.4 if your lens goes that far.
 The smaller the number, the wider your aperture will be and the blurrier your background will be.
 Your camera will set the appropriate shutter speed for the scene.

 Portrait mode

 You have less control if you use the portrait scene mode, but the main point of this mode is to use a wide aperture to blur the background.
-So, if you’re not comfortable with changing settings yet, this is a good way to start playing with depth of field to isolate your subject.
+So, if you’re not comfortable with changing settings yet, portrait mode is a good way to start playing with depth of field to isolate your subject.

 No isolation of subject results in no focal point